Veganism 101 - A guide to get you started

 Possible reduction in the risk of Alzheimer's disease.

-Bear in mind that more randomized controlled trials are needed before any strong conclusions are drawn regarding whether the vegan diet is directly responsible for these other benefits .
+Keep in mind that more good quality randomized controlled trials are needed before any strong conclusions are drawn regarding whether the vegan diet is directly responsible for these other benefits .

-Chances are, if you are vegan or you are planning to become one, you hear this quite often: ''But, what do you eat?''
-Believe it or not, taste is also a reason veganism has started to become mainstream.
+Believe it or not, taste is also a reason veganism has started to become more mainstream.
 This is because a well planned and balanced vegan diet is comprised of tasty, easy to make, affordable foods.
-Here is a list of some:

-- Meat alternatives (Soya, Tofu, tempeh and seitan (wheat protein) - These are rich in protein, and are all alternatives to meat, fish, poultry and eggs for many recipes.
-There are plenty of burgers made of these available in the supermarkets, and trust me, some of them are super delicious, and need less 5 minutes to prepare!
-Most also provide more than 20 grams of high biological value protein per portion which is equal to 90gr of cooked meat.
+Meat alternatives (Soy, tofu, tempeh and seitan (wheat protein) - These are very rich in protein, and are all alternatives to meat, fish, poultry and eggs for many recipes.
+There are plenty of organic vegan burgers made of these available in the supermarkets, and trust me, some of them are super delicious, and need less than 2 minutes to prepare!
+Some even provide more than 20 grams of high biological value protein per portion which is equal to 90gr of cooked meat.

-- Legumes - Beans, lentils, chickpeas and green peas are excellent sources of plant protein and many other nutrients.
-Fermentation and proper cooking of legumes can increase absorption of their nutrients.
-These are also excellent options if you wish to make veggie burgers (i.e. falafel)
+Legumes - Beans, lentils, chickpeas and green peas are excellent sources of plant protein and many other nutrients.
+Fermentation and proper cooking of legumes can increase absorption of their nutrients, especially iron.
+These are also excellent options if you wish to make high protein veggie burgers (i.e. falafel)

-- Vegetable milks, creams and yogurts (soya, coconut, almond, hazelnut, oat, rice) fortified with calcium and vitamins B12 and D. You can also find a great variety of vegan cheeses in the market, which taste so good!
+Vegetable milks, creams and yogurts, but make sure they are fortified with calcium and vitamins B12 and D (soy, coconut, almond, hazelnut, oat, rice) .
+I would suggest organic soy milk, since it is the only plant milk that can also help meet your daily protein needs, while it is usually low in sugar.
+You can also find a great variety of vegan cheeses in the market, which taste so good!
 Just be cautious with the portions because many of those cheeses are usually high in saturated fat, since they are made of coconut or other vegetable oils.

-- Whole grains, cereals and pseudo-cereals - These are great sources of complex carbohydrates, fiber, iron, B-complex vitamins and several minerals.
-Examples include all kinds of pasta, noodles, rice, couscous.
-Amaranth, millet and quinoa are examples of complete-protein options.
+Whole grains, cereals and pseudo-cereals - These are great sources of complex carbohydrates, fiber, B-complex vitamins and several minerals including iron.
+Examples include all kinds of whole-grain pasta, noodles, rice, and couscous.
+Amaranth, buckwheat, millet and quinoa are examples of high protein pseudo-cereals.

 Potential risks and how to minimize them